bradleyfrank/dl-reddit-top/README.md

 ## About <a name = "about"></a>
 Downloads top image posts for defined subreddits to a directory of your choice, and optionally sends an email notification upon completion.

-For emailing notifications, it's tested with Gmail credentials.
+For emailing notifications, currently Gmail accounts are supported.

 ## Getting Started <a name = "getting_started"></a>